ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkEnumerateDeviceLayerProperties.md

 If `pProperties` is `NULL`, then the number of layer properties available is returned in `pPropertyCount`.
-Otherwise, `pPropertyCount` **must** point to a variable set by the user to the number of elements in the `pProperties` array, and on return the variable is overwritten with the number of structures actually written to `pProperties`.
+Otherwise, `pPropertyCount` **must** point to a variable set by the application to the number of elements in the `pProperties` array, and on return the variable is overwritten with the number of structures actually written to `pProperties`.
 If `pPropertyCount` is less than the number of layer properties available, at most `pPropertyCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available properties were returned.

 The list of layers enumerated by `vkEnumerateDeviceLayerProperties` **must** be exactly the sequence of layers enabled for the instance.
 The